salbracco24/Average-Prices-Calc/README.md

 4. Install [Python](https://www.python.org/downloads/) 3.9.0.
 > Note: This script works on Windows 10 with Python 3.9.0.
 Other platforms and/or versions are not guaranteed at this time.
-5. Install the [Coinbase Pro Python wrapper](https://github.com/danpaquin/coinbasepro-python) by running `pip install cbpro`
+5. Install the [Coinbase Pro Python wrapper](https://github.com/danpaquin/coinbasepro-python) by running `pip install cbpro`.

 ### Usage
-1. Define the symbols you wish to display in the `syms.txt` file.
+1. Define the symbols you wish to calculate prices for in the `syms.txt` file (one on each line).
 2. Open the `Average Prices Calculator.py` and it should run in a window.
-Press "enter" to close the window.
+Press "enter" key to close the window.